Nimita311/motor-driver/README.md

 [`Utils/`][util] | Utilities on desktop, e.g. monitors and consoles.
 Others | Dependencies for your reference.

+## Hardware Target
+The target board is NUCLEO-H743ZI made by STMicroelectronics.
+It uses a 144-pin [STM32H743ZIT6][stm32h743] microprocessor with an [Arm Cortex-M7][cortexm7] core.
+Hardware dependent part of this project is implemented with STM32CubeH7 development package and STM32CubeMX code generation tool.

-## Documentations
+## Background Knowledge
-Frequently asked questions in office hours are addressed here.
-[Email me][hzz] to get your questions answered here.
+Frequently asked questions in office hours and useful background knowledge are addressed here.
+[Email me][hzz] to get your questions answered.

 - [Nested functions in C and C++](Docs/nested-functions.md)